 What are tantrums?

-Tantrums are outbursts of anger.
+Tantrums are expressions of frustration.
 They can happen at any age (and even adults have temper tantrums!), but they are quite common in toddlers.
 A study showed that 87% of kids who are 1 1/2 – 2 years old, and 91% of 2 1/2 – 3 year old children have tantrums!

 Young kids are still learning how to understand their feelings and regulate emotions.
 They’re not always able to express how they feel in words, and tantrums are their way of expressing their frustration.